karllhughes/learn/_posts/2022-06-16-finding-opportunities-as-an-entry-level-technical-writer.md

 Technical writing focuses primarily on communicating information.
 You’re not trying to entertain or persuade readers of anything.
 You’re trying to deliver knowledge in the clearest, most coherent, and simplest way possible.
 “The flow of the article is very important in a technical piece,” Roy told me.
 “For example, you don’t want to jump steps or miss important details, making it hard for readers to follow.”

 At the same time, remember that readers of technical writing are looking for answers.
 Ikechukwu suggests following the military acronym [BLUF: bottom line up front](https://www.animalz.co/blog/bottom-line-up-front/).
-This means putting the most important information at beginning of each section, and providing details afterward.
+This means putting the most important information at beginning of each section and providing details afterward.

 Technical writing is different from other genres in that, sometimes, the clearest way to express a concept is with the aid of a screenshot or diagram.
 Don’t hesitate to use illustrations when necessary.
 “Adding more illustrations to your writing is better than adding more paragraphs,” Roy told me.